 Participants

-Our participants were students enrolled in the Psychology 1000 course at a large midwestern university.
+Our participants were students enrolled in a Psychology 1000 course at a large midwestern university.
 The study fulfilled 1 credit requirement for students in the course, of which students were required to obtain 7 credit hours.
 In total, there were approximately 20,000 student hours available for the 2019 fall semester this data was collected in.
 Participants were not given any other incentive for participation in the study.
 Participants were randomized into different conditions within the online survey software “Qualtrics” used to administer the pre and post test measures.
 Our total number of participants was 189.
 This study was advertised on the university credit hours tracking software alongside other qualifying studies, but received no other advertisement.